davesmiths/breakpoint/README.md

 Small, cross-browser and fast; another string for the responsive bow.

-Started as a what-if experiment it therefore may or may not be useful, but works the way I imagined.
+It started as a what-if experiment and therefore hope it is useful, but works well and the way I imagined.
 It doesn't act as a polyfill very well, but it wasn't meant to, as the CSS inside a Media Query would have to be repeated for the breakpoint classes.
-There maybe a way around that I'm not seeing yet; answers on a postcard.
+There maybe a way around that I'm not aware of; answers on a postcard.
 But a sensible use of it would be in a mobile-first context.

 Minified version is 917 bytes.